-Brian Cusato joined Centre’s faculty in 2006 as assistant professor of psychology, and became an associate professor and Centre Scholar in 2009.
-In 2016, Cusato was named associate academic dean of the College.
+Brian Cusato joined Centre’s faculty in 2006 as assistant professor of psychology, and he became an associate professor and Centre Scholar in 2009.
+In 2016, Cusato was named associate dean of the College.
+For the 2018-19 academic year, he will serve as interim vice president of academic affairs and dean of the College.

-Dr. Cusato’s research interests concern the behavioral mechanisms of learning in animals.
-He is most interested in adaptive specializations in learning, and the integration of biological, comparative, and evolutionary approaches to the study of learned behavior.
-Most of his experiments investigate how learning occurs in the sexual behavior system, and how animals learn about the species typical cues they experience during naturally occurring social interactions.
-This is a novel approach to the study of learning—general enough to apply across species, yet specific enough to reflect the evolutionary history and genetics of particular species and individuals.
-The work is revealing sex differences in learned behavior and the importance of learning in ecologically relevant social situations.
+Cusato’s research interests concern the behavioral mechanisms of learning in animals.
+He is most interested in adaptive specializations in learning, as well as the integration of biological, comparative and evolutionary approaches to the study of learned behavior.
 Cusato’s research has been supported by the National Institutes of Health, and findings from his experiments have been published in numerous journals including Animal Learning and Behavior, Behavioral and Brain Sciences, Behavioural Processes, The International Journal of Comparative Psychology, and Psychonomic Bulletin and Review.

 File last updated: 8/2/13

 Robyn Cutright joined Centre’s faculty in 2009.
 She is Charles T. Hazelrigg Associate Professor of Anthropology, and was named a Centre Scholar in 2013.

 Her research interests include household archaeology, anthropology and archaeology of food and cuisine, complex societies, gender studies, paleoethnobotany, and archaeology of the Andes and coastal Peru.